This BLOG On Importance Of Income For Mortgage Qualification Was UPDATED And PUBLISHED On January 21st, 2020

 - Mortgage Loan Applicants can have prior open collections and charge offs and still qualify for a residential mortgage loan without needing to pay off the old collection accounts and charge offs

 To qualify for FHA Loans, mortgage applicants do need to be documented and qualified income.

 Home Loan With Judgment

-Types of income that can be used in the mortgage qualification process
+There are various types of income that can be used in the mortgage qualification process.

 Types Of Income That Can Be Used For Mortgage Qualification

-Pension income can also be used for mortgage qualification.
-Pension income can also be grossed up by 25% like social security income.
+- Pension income can also be grossed up if not taxed like social security income

-Rental income is another common income that can be used as long as you have declared the rental income on your income taxes for the past two years.
+- Rental income is another common income that can be used as long as you have declared the rental income on income taxes for the past two years.

 Borrowers who own real estate, depreciation can be added as additional income.